mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 I don't have a clear answer to the question.

 It's clear there would be a loss, particularly in the short-term, but as I've pondered over these topics in the last few weeks I've found it harder and harder to convince myself that the current model is justifiable going forward.

-It also feels a bit like giving up - expecting other organisations to fill the gap without an obvious funding stream is close to wishful thinking.
+In addition to any loss, it also feels a bit like giving up - expecting other organisations to fill the gap without an obvious funding stream is close to wishful thinking.

-On the positive side, it would clarify the organisations role and lower domain registration fees are not a terrible outcome either.
+On the positive side, it would clarify the organisation's role and lower domain registration fees are not a terrible outcome either.

 I think it's worth discussing the question more - maybe there are better answers or solutions that I'm not thinking of yet.